kellyrmilligan/hapi-react-redux/README.md

 You may choose to do something similar on your client-side app.
 The `react-router-fetch` repo has some sample code for this sort of component.

-## TODO
+## TODO/UPCOMING
+- fully featured sample app
-- need to fully test this out in the example app repo
+- better dev ux in sample app